Deathshadow333/Stock-Sentiment-Analysis/README.md

 -   Developed to use a model for sentiment prediction by looking for connections between words and marking them with positive or negative sentiments

+## My Role in Project:

+I was coding and developing a presentation maker, and I was one of the speakers for the review presentation meeting.

 ## Technology:

 -   Python, Recurrent Neural Network (RNN), NLTK tool, VADER Lexicon, Sentiment Intensity Analyzer, require windows 7+, Presentation software- Google Colab & MS PowerPoint